Maria Bucur

 Maria Bucur (born 2 September 1968 in Bucharest, Romania) is an American-Romanian historian of modern Eastern Europe and gender in the twentieth century.
 She has written on the history of eugenics in Eastern Europe, memory and war in twentieth-century Romania, gender and modernism, and gender and citizenship.
-She teaches history and gender studies at Indiana University, Bloomington, where she holds the John W. Hill Professorship.
+She teaches history and gender studies at Indiana University Bloomington, where she holds the John W. Hill Professorship.
 Between 2011 and 2014 she served as founding Associate Dean of the School of Global and International Studies and helped inaugurate the first SGIS graduating class in 2014.

 Education and professional biography

-After attending Georgetown University as an undergraduate in the School of Foreign Service (1987–91) and spending a year at the School for Slavonic and East European Studies in London (1989–90), she obtained graduate degrees (MA and PhD) in history from the University of Illinois, Urbana-Champaign (1996).
+After attending Georgetown University as an undergraduate in the School of Foreign Service (1987–91) and spending a year at the UCL School of Slavonic and East European Studies in London (1989–90), she obtained graduate degrees (MA and PhD) in history from the University of Illinois Urbana-Champaign (1996).
 There she worked under the guidance of Keith Hitchins and Sonya Michel.
 She has been working at Indiana University, Bloomington, since 1996, where she holds the John W. Hill Chair in East European History.
 Since 2016 she has also been a professor of Gender Studies.

-At Indiana University she served as Chair of Gender Studies (2008–09), Director of the Russian and East European Institute (2006-07 and 2009-11), Co-Director of the European Union Center for Excellence (2006–07), and founding Associate Dean of the School of Global and International Studies (2011–14).
+At Indiana University she served as Chair of Gender Studies (2008–09), Director of the Russian and East European Institute (2006–07 and 2009–11), Co-Director of the European Union Center for Excellence (2006–07), and founding Associate Dean of the School of Global and International Studies (2011–14).

-She has worked for several publications: Associate editor of The American Historical Review (2003–06), co-editor for the Aspasia Yearbook of Gender and Women's History (2005–12), board member for Gender and History, Journal of Women's History, Archiva Moldaviae, Cogent Arts and Humanities, and Integru.org.
+She has worked for several publications: Associate editor of The American Historical Review (2003–06), co-editor for the Aspasia Yearbook of Gender and Women's History (2005–12), board member for Gender & History, Journal of Women's History, Archiva Moldaviae, Cogent Arts and Humanities, and Integru.org.

-She has served as President of the Association for Women in Slavic Studies (2009–11), as Coordinator of the Gender and Women’s History Network for the European Social Science History Conference (2006–10), and as Chair of the Committee on Women Historians for the American Historical Association (2014–16).
+She has served as President of the Association for Women in Slavic Studies (2009–11), as Coordinator of the Gender and Women's History Network for the European Social Science History Conference (2006–10), and as Chair of the Committee on Women Historians for the American Historical Association (2014–16).

 In addition, she has served on the General Council as well as the History Committee of the National Council for Accreditation of University Titles, Diplomas, and Certificates, Ministry of Education and Research, Romania (2016–18).